DrDiban/Facebook_page_analysis/README.md

 # Facebook_page_analysis
-A set of data (147MB) comprising Facebook pages information such as likes, talking about count and and check-ins are analysed for food and beverages companies.
+A set of data (147MB) comprising Facebook pages information such as likes, talking about count and check-ins are analysed for food and beverages companies.

 The data are filtered based on top 250 restaurant chain in US ('https://www.fsdbco.com/top-250-restaurant-chains-us-2019/') 51 Facebook pages were idenfified related to the filter.